ErsatzHitman/uber-data-analysis/README.md

 ### Prerequisites

 - *Python 3.x*: Make sure Python is installed on your machine.
-- *OpenCV and NumPy*: Install the required libraries via pip:
+- *OpenCV and NumPy*: Install the required libraries via pip.

 ### Setup